 On January 1, 2018, the Company entered into a Distribution Agreement with Technicalbiomed Co., Ltd. ("TBC"), pursuant to which TBC will continue to distribute the Company's products in Thailand.
 A former senior officer of the Company is a 30.0% shareholder of TBC.
-For the three months ended March 31, 2023 and 2022, TBC purchased products in the amount of \$208 and \$407, respectively, under this distribution agreement.
+For the three months ended September 30, 2023 and 2022, TBC purchased products in the amount of \$nil and \$192, respectively, under this distribution agreement.
+These sales are included in products and services revenue.
+For the nine months ended September 30, 2023 and 2022, TBC purchased products in the amount of \$322 and \$928 respectively, under this distribution agreement.
 These sales are included in products and services revenue.

 In 2020, the Company made several strategic decisions to divest itself of underperforming direct sales offices and sold its share in several subsidiaries, including its 55.0% shareholding in Venus Concept Singapore Pte.
 Ltd. ("Venus Singapore").
 On January 1, 2021, the Company entered into a distribution agreement with Aexel Biomed Pte Ltd. ("Aexel Biomed"), formerly Venus Singapore, pursuant to which Aexel Biomed will continue to distribute the Company's products in Singapore.
 A former senior officer of the Company is a 45.0% shareholder of Aexel Biomed.
-During the three months ended March 31, 2023 and 2022, Aexel Biomed purchased products in the amount of \$60 and \$178, respectively, under the distribution agreement.
+During the three months ended September 30, 2023 and 2022, Aexel Biomed purchased products in the amount of \$122 and \$376, respectively, under the distributions agreement.
 These sales are included in products and services revenue.

-19. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENTS